 and the United States'.

-Drought Stories: a spoken and visual history of the current drought in Victoria, a project recording the experience of drought-affected communities.
+Projects such as Drought Stories, a spoken and visual history of recent drought in Victoria, recording the experience of drought-affected communities.

 Our Annual Report for 2013-2014 was finalised in November 2014.

 If you would like to become a Friend of the History Council of Victoria please join our mailing list by sending an email to the address shown on our contact page .